kunish/website/content/posts/how-to-cloudflared.md

 command -v cloudflared
 ```

-If you see the output is something like `/usr/local/bin/cloudflared`, you are good to go
+If you see the output is something like `/usr/local/bin/cloudflared`, you should be good to go

 ## Authentication